 What is a Spiritually Transformative Experience?

 A spiritually transformative experience (STE) is a profound event or series of events that significantly alters a person's understanding of themselves, their place in the world, and their connection to something greater.
-These experiences often involve a deep sense of transcendence, or connection to the divine.
+These experiences often involve a deep sense of transcendence, or connection to something larger than oneself.

-STEs can manifest in various forms, such as near-death experiences, mystical encounters, moments of profound insight or awakening, intense experiences of awe and wonder, or through encounters with non-physical entities.
+STEs can manifest in various forms, such as near-death experiences, mystical encounters, moments of profound insight or awakening, intense experiences of awe and wonder, spiritual emergencies, or through encounters with non-physical entities.

 They can occur spontaneously, through intentional spiritual practices such as meditation, prayer, or ritual, through the use of psychedelic substances, as well as under conditions of extreme physical and/or emotional labour, pain or trauma.